Helsinki Public Transport – Learn the Essentials

 City Bikes

-The Helsinki area has city bikes that can be rented.
-Unfortunately, there are two different systems: one maintained by Helsinki Region Transport and another by the city of Vantaa.
-The HSL system is available in Helsinki and Espoo, and the Vantaa system is only available in Vantaa.
+The Helsinki area has city bikes that residents and visitors can rent.
+Unfortunately, there are two different systems: one maintained by Helsinki Region Transport and another by Vantaa.
+The HSL system is available in Helsinki and Espoo , and the Vantaa system is only available in Vantaa.
 The HSL system is more important for travellers since it covers the Helsinki centre.

 The HSL city bike system is available from April to October.
 It consists of 4,600 bikes and 460 stations.
 The bikes are not free; you have to pay a subscription fee.
 The subscription includes unlimited rides, but a single ride can last a maximum of 1 hour.
 For the extra time, you need to pay more.